rebelwarrior/numenera/README.md

 5. Jekyll hosted on GitHub needs two config files one for local development and one for GitHub due to url (site url) property.
 6. Borrowed list styling from Zurb's Foundation.
 7. Ruby 3.0 requires explicit 'webbrick' call out in Gemfile.
+8. Bulma requires some fiddling to look good on mobile for markdown files.

 Exploring:
 Bulma's spacing helpers: pretty cool